dariatur/rsschool-cv/cv.md

 * Discord: @dariatur
 * Github: [Daria Tur](https://github.com/dariatur)
 ## About me
 I'm 23 years old.
 I don't have previous work expirience in IT sphere.
 But in 2021 I understood that I want to develop my skills in such direction, because I think it's really interesting to be part of developing process.
+I learnt a little bit Python, Java and now I decided to try to learn frontend.